 Paul turned the table on them by saying, whether Jesus is proclaimed “in pretense or in truth”, he is being proclaimed, “and in that I rejoice”.

 I have no doubt that God can work even through people whose motives are impure, but that doesn’t mean we endorse and defend them.
 We should only endorse and defend God the Father, Jesus Christ and the Gospel.
-God once used a donkey, but that didn’t mean the donkey deserved allegiance.
+God once used a donkey, but that doesn’t mean donkeys deserve our allegiance.

 I have no question that God can use a man such as Donald Trump for His own purposes.
-On the other hand, is Trump walking and living his life in a manner worthy of the Gospel?
+On the other hand, should followers of Christ put our faith in him?
+Is Trump walking and living his life in a manner worthy of the Gospel?
 Do we really want to claim him as one of our own?
-Surely, the express Christian support of Donald Trump, even in the face of his worst comments and behavior, is problematic if we are going to take the words of Jesus (that they will know them by their fruit) seriously.

 We need to be careful of our express support of Donald Trump and defense of him in the face of his crude behavior and unkind remarks.
 There is no question that God can work through such a man as Donald Trump, but the same can be said of Barack Obama.
 Though Christians might not like to admit it, God set Barack Obama in place and no doubt worked his purpose through the 8 years of Barack Obama’s presidency just as He set Trump in place.

 The fact that God allows leaders to rise up doesn’t mean He endorses them, and it doesn’t mean we should either.

 (We have to be consistent, don’t we?
 If God removes and establishes kings, and no authority exists that has not been established by God, then both Obama and Trump were established according to the will of God.)